City manager addresses employee-compensation complaints

 Debra Campbell at desk

-PERFORMANCE REVIEW: City Manager Debra Campbell presented a report on the city’s HR department, as well as the steps the city was taking to resolve department issues, during the Sept.
+PERFORMANCE REVIEW: City Manager Debra Campbell presented a report on the city’s Human Resources Department, as well as the steps the city is taking to resolve department issues, during the Sept.
 10 meeting of Asheville City Council.
 Photo by Joe Pellegrino

 “I want to lift those women up in this conversation,” said Council member Antanette Mosley during the Sept.
 10 Asheville City Council meeting.
 “I would say the impetus for this organizational-wide change really is placed at their feet.
 All these great things that are coming, I think we should credit those folks for being brave enough to come forward.”